Thomas Parker, 1st Earl of Macclesfield

-Thomas Parker, 1st Earl of Macclesfield, (23 July 1666 – 28 April 1732) was an English Whig politician who sat in the House of Commons from 1705 to 1710.
-He was Lord Chief Justice from 1710 to 1718 and acted briefly as one of the regents before the arrival of King George I in Britain.
-His career ended when he was convicted of corruption on a massive scale and he spent the later years of his life in retirement at his home, Shirburn Castle in Oxfordshire.
+Thomas Parker, 1st Earl of Macclesfield, (23 July 1666 – 28 April 1732) was an English Whig politician who represented Derby in the English and British House of Commons from 1705 to 1710.
+He also served as Lord Chief Justice from 1710 to 1718 and acted briefly as one of Great Britain's regents before the arrival of George I to England.
+Macclesfield's career ended when he was convicted of corruption on a massive scale, spending the final years of his life in retirement at his country estate of Shirburn Castle in Oxfordshire.